urbanairship/python-library/README.rst

 History
 =======

+* 6.0 Support for Bearer Token Authentication.
+Removes support for Python 2.
 * 5.0 Support for SMS and Email messages.
 See changelog for other updates.
 * 4.0 Support for Automation, removed Feedback
 * 3.0 Support for Open Channels, several other significant changes